TatulMesropyan/ama-task-infra/Documentation.md

 ## Terraform Backend Configuration

-The Terraform script is configured to store its state remotely in an S3 bucket (`ama-test-task-terraform-state`) in the `eu-central-1` region.
+The Terraform script is configured to store its state remotely in an S3 bucket (`test-terraform-state`) in the `eu-central-1` region.

 ## Prerequisites